1878 Argyllshire by-election

 The 1878 Argyllshire by-election was fought on 27 August 1878.
-The byelection was fought due to the resignation of the incumbent Liberal Member of Parliament, the Marquess of Lorne to become Governor General of Canada.
+The by-election was fought due to the resignation of the incumbent Liberal Member of Parliament, the Marquess of Lorne to become Governor General of Canada.
 It was retained by Lorne's brother the Liberal candidate Lord Colin Campbell.

 Expenses

 Lord Campbell's expenses came to £5,700 9s 4d and Colonel Malcolm's were approximately £9,000.